Private Candidate Practical FAQ: 15 Questions Parents Always Ask

 3. Can my child register for science subjects without completing practical training first?

-At registration, SEAB asks you to declare that you have undergone (or are undergoing) practical training.
+At registration, SEAB asks you to make the relevant practical declaration.
 If you have started training but not completed all sessions, you can still register - but you must complete the full programme before the practical exam in October/November.

 4. My child took the same science subject last year - do they need practical training again?